Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Timberwolves

 Nikola Jokic Insights vs. the Timberwolves

-- Jokic is responsible for attempting 14.4% of his team's field goal attempts this season with 14.8 per game.

-- He's put up 2.2 threes per game, or 5.8% of his team's shots from beyond the arc this season.
+- He's connected on 0.8 threes per game, or 5.9% of his team's makes from beyond the arc this season.

-- Jokic's opponents, the Timberwolves, have one of the NBA's fastest tempos, ranking seventh with 104 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.
+- Jokic's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Timberwolves are one of the league's fastest, ranking seventh with 104 possessions per contest.

-- The Timberwolves concede 115.8 points per game, 18th-ranked in the league.
+- Defensively, the Timberwolves are 18th in the league, conceding 115.8 points per game.

-- Conceding 44.7 rebounds per contest, the Timberwolves are the 22nd-ranked team in the NBA.
+- On the boards, the Timberwolves have given up 44.7 rebounds per game, which puts them 22nd in the NBA.

-- The Timberwolves are the 10th-ranked team in the league, giving up 25 assists per contest.
+- Giving up 25 assists per game, the Timberwolves are the 10th-ranked team in the NBA.

-- The Timberwolves are the 16th-ranked team in the NBA at allowing threes, conceding 12.3 made 3-pointers per game.
+- The Timberwolves allow 12.3 made 3-pointers per game, 16th-ranked in the league.

 Nikola Jokic vs. the Timberwolves